-It is the task of scientists and academics employed by the University of Vienna to ensure outstanding performance in research and teaching at the 15 Faculties and four Centres.
-Currently, approx. 6,700 are researching and teaching at the university, about 1,000 of which in projects financed with the aid of third-party funds.
-The scientists and academics are concerned both with knowledge-orientated basic research and problem-solving applied research.
+It is the task of academics employed by the University of Vienna to ensure outstanding performance in research and teaching at the 15 Faculties and four centres.
+Currently, approximately 6,700 are researching and teaching at the University, about 1,000 of which in projects financed by third-party funds.
+The academics are concerned both with knowledge-orientated basic research and problem-solving applied research.

 Research at the University of Vienna comprises a wide spectrum of scientific subjects: Catholic and Protestant Theology, Law, Economic Sciences and Computer Science, Philological-Cultural Studies and Historical-Cultural Studies, Social Sciences and Psychology, Life Sciences and Natural Sciences, Mathematics, Sports Sciences and Teacher Education.

 One of the main objectives of the University of Vienna is to join the ranks of the leading research universities of Europe; therefore, it intends to support its researchers and to create the best-possible conditions for research.
 By especially promoting inter-disciplinary research, the University of Vienna has been setting examples internationally for sustainable development.

 In order to foster particularly innovative fields of research that have not yet been established at the University of Vienna, inter-faculty research platforms have been provided to act as organisational units.
 Competitive tenders ensure that the university funds are utilised for projects relating to the main areas of research.